Akron Law's Summer Start program

 What courses will I take the rest of my first year?

 Summer Start students have two options for the fall and spring semesters of their first year in the JD program:

 - You can get a head start on your degree requirements by taking up to six credits’ worth of upper-division required courses in place of the courses you took during the summer.

 - You can take a reduced course load, completing your first year of law school at a more relaxed pace.

 Summer Start students will take the remaining required first-year courses (totaling between 20 and 22 credits for full-time students) in assigned sections alongside other first-year law students.
-Information about the required first-year curriculum is here.
+See the required first-year curriculum.